 - Looks ridiculous on most adapters

-A few things happen, mostly positive.
-Here are a few APS-C samples taken on the XT2.
+A few things happen, mainly for the better.
+Here are a few APS-C sample images taken with the XT2.

-Because of the 1.5x crop the lens becomes a 75mm and because of this, the terrible vignetting and softer corners and edges for the most part disappear.
-So when shooting APS-C, you’re left only with the nasty ugly flaring – and I can live with that.
+Because of the 1.5x crop, the lens effectively becomes a 75mm, and as a result, the severe vignetting and softer corners and edges for the most part disappear.
+So when shooting APS-C, you’re left only with the nasty, ugly flaring – and I can live with that.

-Now I haven’t tried it on a film camera.
-I know digital camera lenses are designed slightly different to compensate for the micro lenses on the digital sensors and many film lenses can often under perform when adapted to digital.
-Especially the Sony A7rII which has a more extreme sensor design with the micro lenses because of the short flange distance of the E-Mount.
+I haven’t tried it on a film camera yet.
+I know that digital camera lenses are designed slightly differently to compensate for the micro lenses on digital sensors, and many film lenses can often underperform when adapted to digital use.
+Especially the Sony A7R II, which features a more extreme sensor design with micro lenses due to the short flange distance of the E-Mount.

 Shots with the X-T2